sharafialireza/myWork/README.md

 requirements.txt file.

 The Python application can be run from a Docker container.
-To successfully run this python application, you need to install the following tools,
+To successfully run this python application, you need to install the following tools/modules:

 * docker - installed from [docker.io](https://www.docker.com/)
 * python >= 3.7 - the python code is written and in python3, make sure you have proper python interpreter installed on your system